 For the OSU Police Department, service is a way of life.
 Services such as motorist assists, money transports and emergency message notifications are handled routinely.
-OSU's blue emergency phone system is still being copied by other universities, although our network has been operating for over 25 years.

 OSU police provide programs aimed at promoting seatbelt use, prevention of "texting while driving" and educating our residents, primarily the students, about the effects and penalties of alcohol use and abuse.
 A positive effect of the effort has been the strict enforcement of alcohol-related laws, which has been dramatic in getting drunk drivers off campus streets and ultimately preventing accidents.
 This effort continues, in part, with an emphasis on preventing underage drinking.